Ballou Tabla: Return to Montreal Impact

 Tabla returned to Montreal on loan through to the end of the 2019 MLS season on August 7, 2019.
 In January 2020, Tabla signed with Montreal on a permanent transfer.
-Tabla did not feature much in the 2021 season, but he did play a crucial role in the club's Canadian Championship run, scoring two goals in stoppage time to give Montréal a 3-1 victory in the quarterfinals over HFX Wanderers FC, allowing Montreal to advance and ultimately win the trophy.
+In 2020, he suffered an adductor injury while playing for the club.
+Tabla did not feature much in the 2021 season, but he did play a crucial role in the club's Canadian Championship run, scoring two goals in stoppage time to give Montréal a 3-1 victory in the quarter-finals over HFX Wanderers, allowing Montreal to advance and ultimately win the trophy.
 After the 2021 season, CF Montreal would announce that they would not exercise the option on Tabla's contract, making him a free agent.

 Atlético Ottawa

 On 15 February 2022, Tabla signed a three-year contract with Canadian Premier League side Atlético Ottawa through the 2024 season.
-He made his debut on April 9 in Ottawa's season opener against Cavalry FC.
-Tabla scored his first goal for his new club on April 29, netting a late equalizer in a 2-2 draw with York United at York Lions Stadium.
+He made his debut on April 9 in Ottawa's season opener against Cavalry.
+Tabla scored his first goal for his new club on April 29, netting a late equalizer in a 2-2 draw with York United at the York Lions Stadium.